Process and Advantages of MSME certification in India

 1. Fill online form available on MSME official website with all the details asked for.

 The major details asked for in the form include:

-- PAN- Mandatory in case of Co-operative, Private Limited, Public Limited and Limited Liability Partnership.
-It is optional in
+PAN- Mandatory in case of Co-operative, Private Limited, Public Limited and Limited Liability Partnership.
+It is optional in case of other organizations.

 2. Submit the filled-in application form